Severe Thunderstorm Warning issued for Castro by NWS - News Break

 Severe Thunderstorm Warning issued for Castro by NWS

-Effective: 2021-05-26 21:09:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of and northwestern Texas.
+Effective: 2021-05-26 20:50:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for the Panhandle of and northwestern Texas.
 For your protection move to an interior room on the lowest floor of a building.
 Prepare immediately for large hail and damaging winds.
 People outside should move to a shelter, inside a strong building and away from windows.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Castro A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR CENTRAL CASTRO COUNTY At 909 PM CDT, a severe thunderstorm was located 7 miles east of Dimmitt, moving northeast at 40 mph.
+Target Area: Castro A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR CASTRO COUNTY At 850 PM CDT, a severe thunderstorm was located 6 miles southwest of Dimmitt, moving northeast at 40 mph.
 HAZARD...70 mph wind gusts and ping pong ball size hail.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect considerable tree damage.
 Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Nazareth.
+Locations impacted include Dimmitt, Easter and Nazareth.
 HAIL...1.50IN WIND...70MPHalerts.weather.gov